bukowskis/perimeter/README.md

   \- product.rb           # Entity
 ```

-The persitence backend is tucked away in a directory and may look like the following code.
+The persistence backend is tucked away in a directory and may look like the following code.
 You are not supposed to interact with the backend at all in your code.

 ```ruby
 module Products